 Use of EPP Declining at Most Treatment Centers

-MD Anderson’s status as the No. 1 ranked cancer hospital in America for six consecutive years added considerable weight to earlier, less extensive studies that had reached similar conclusions and fueled the ongoing debate about whether EPP should continue to be performed.
+MD Anderson’s status as the No. 1 ranked cancer hospital in America for seven consecutive years added considerable weight to earlier, less extensive studies that had reached similar conclusions and fueled the ongoing debate about whether EPP should continue to be performed.

 When aggressive surgery is an option, most mesothelioma patients in recent years have been choosing the pleurectomy and decortication approach.

 At MD Anderson, for example, 122 patients underwent EPP surgery from 2000 to 2006, compared to only 19 from 2014 to 2019.
 During the same period, the P/D numbers jumped from five to 48.

 Extrapleural pneumonectomy surgery involves removing the entire diseased lung, the lining around it, parts of the diaphragm and pericardium.

 The P/D, which was developed as a less-aggressive alternative, removes the pleural lining around the lung, all visible tumors on the lung and anywhere else in the thoracic cavity.

 Although the goal with both is a complete tumor-cell reduction, it is much more difficult to achieve with the P/D surgery.

 “Rather than focusing on which procedure is better, it appears that the goal should be to achieve MCR [macroscopic complete resection] using the safest operative method that the patient can tolerate,” the authors wrote.

 Type of Surgery Doesn’t Define Long-Term Outcomes